 “We work directly with our customers to make sure that we not only solve the data transfer problem, but also optimise operations, manage risk and deliver measurable value to our customers,” he said.

-“We’re very pleased to see OEH really starting to use the network now with usage growing to pulling over eight terabytes of data down this year to date.
+“We’re very pleased to see DPIE really starting to use the network now with usage growing to pulling over eight terabytes of data down this year to date.
 Assisting customers to make good use of the national research and education network is fundamental to all the services AARNet now offers,” said Wilde.

 Find out more about AARNet’s Managed Science DMZ big data transfer solution.